Skip to main content Skip to footer

 The following capabilities demonstrate how organizations gain visibility and control over milestones at every level:

-• Visual Gantt and timeline views: users create interactive roadmaps that visualize milestones, dependencies, and critical paths, making schedule impacts immediately apparent.
+• Visual Gantt and timeline views: Users create interactive roadmaps that visualize milestones, dependencies, and critical paths, making schedule impacts immediately apparent.

-• Portfolio management: the platform aggregates milestones from multiple project boards into a single executive dashboard, providing a real-time view of organizational health.
+• Portfolio management: The platform aggregates milestones from multiple project boards into a single executive dashboard, providing a real-time view of organizational health.

-• Resource alignment: workload views allow managers to see how milestone targets impact team capacity, enabling proactive resource balancing.
+• Resource alignment: Workload views allow managers to see how milestone targets impact team capacity, enabling proactive resource balancing.

-• Strategic goal mapping: milestones can be linked directly to high-level OKRs, ensuring that project execution remains tightly coupled with company strategy.
+• Strategic goal mapping: Milestones can be linked directly to high-level OKRs, ensuring that project execution remains tightly coupled with company strategy.

 FeatureTraditional project toolsmonday work management